 - Argan Oil Full of antioxidants, argan oil can also boost collagen production and help the skin get back its elasticity.
 Argan oil is also great for nourishing and smoothing the skin.

 - Alpha Arbutin This is a glycoside extracted from the bearberry plant that prevents melanin formation.
 Melanin is what gives skin and scars their color, so arbutin serves as a skin brightener and may also even skin tone.

 - Vitamin E Nourishes and restores the skin by removing free radicals, unstable chemical compounds that harm the structure of cells.

 This treatment abrades the skin's surface with tiny crystals, polishing it in the process.
 A small vacuum then retrieves the crystals from the skin.
 Microdermabrasion removes the epidermis, the skin's top layer, allowing a new, healthier, and more elastic layer to emerge.
-This treatment can work for everything from stretch marks to acne scars.
+This treatment can work for everything from stretch marks to blemishes.
 Microdermabrasion must be performed by a professional.

 Coffee and Salt Scrubs

 The same principles that make a coffee scrub work for cellulite can also make it work for stretch marks.
 Exfoliation can treat a variety of skin problems by removing dead skin cells from the surface and revealing newer, healthier skin.
 In this way, exfoliation is a less intensive — and less expensive — version of microdermabrasion.

 One way to exfoliate is with a coffee scrub.
 As we explained above, coffee contains caffeine that stimulates blood flow, thereby encouraging cell regeneration.
 Another option is a salt or sugar scrub.
 This will exfoliate just as well, minus the caffeine.
 You can also make these scrubs with olive oil, which will help moisturize your skin.
 Here's our favorite stretch mark scrub recipe: